Supporting your child with Reading

 Nothing is more important in education than ensuring that every child can read well.
-(Students who are good readers) are overwhelmingly more likely to succeed at school, achieve good qualifications, and subsequently enjoy a fulfilling and rewarding career.
+Pupils who can read are overwhelmingly more likely to succeed at school, achieve good qualifications, and subsequently enjoy a fulfilling and rewarding career.
 Those who cannot will find themselves at constant disadvantage.

 Recent research has found that children who are more interested in reading do better at school than those who don’t read for pleasure.
 Furthermore, those with a low reading age will struggle to understand the questions in all of their GCSE exams.

-While students are spending more time at home, this is a great opportunity to support them to improve their reading skills and to get into good habits which will stay with them for the rest of their lives.
+It is vital that parents and carers of SSA support their child in improving their reading skills so that they get into good habits, which will stay with them for the rest of their lives.